Elyrith/py-discordbot/README.md

-# DiscordBot - A simple, working Discord bot.
+# DiscordBot - A simple, working Discord bot

 #### You will need either:
 1. Python and Pip installed on your computer, or